Kaweees/kiwiGL/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [Simple DirectMedia Layer (SDL 2)](https://wiki.libsdl.org/SDL2/Installation), [GNU Make](https://www.gnu.org/software/make/), and [CMake](https://cmake.org) installed on your machine.
+Before attempting to build this project, make sure you have [Nix](https://nixos.org/download.html) with [Flake](https://nixos.wiki/wiki/Flakes) support installed on your machine.

 Additionally, if you wish to utilize the GPU acceleration features, you will need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) or [Apple Metal](https://developer.apple.com/metal/cpp/) installed on your machine.